 Sports Betting 101: Betting on Sports for Fun and Profit

-Let’s start our sports betting 101 guide with info on how you should be betting fist for profit, and then for fun.
+Let’s start our sports betting 101 guide with info on how you should be betting first for profit, and then for fun.

 Sports betting seems simple: you take a team that’s better than the other team, and then you place a bet with your money on the best of the two.
 Simple right?

 The reality is that there are many factors to consider, and these really lead a lot of people to lose their money.

-The main of these factors is that people place a bet on the favorite team, although everything points out to betting against that “favorite” team as a better option.
+The main of these factors is that people place a bet on the favorite team, although everything points out to betting against that “favorite” team as the best option.